-Fill in the details of your girl's troop and keep this handy v all year long!
+Fill in the details of your Girl Scout's troop and keep this handy all year long!

 Troop number:

 Troop co-leader phone:

 Troop co-leader phone:

 Meeting place:

 We meet at on , every weeks.

 [TIME] [DAY] [NUMBER]

-The girls in the troop are:
+The Girl Scouts in the troop are:

 Important cookie dates:

 My family is helping out by:

 Other important information: